strategineer/personal-website/content/tabletop/lobg/gming.md

 ## Anolis Zooth
 › Archive 166

-Young son of Torgos Zooth, the Medusa’s moon-headed majordomo.
+Young son of Torgos Zooth, the Medusa's moon-headed majordomo.
 In his presence, any illogical statement produces stabbing pains behind the eyes.
 Kidnapped and imprisoned by See-Me-No-More with his brother Anole.

 Wants
 : To go home to his father with his brother.
 To dick Seymore around.